vmware-archive/gp-r/HomePage.md

 * R → SQL translation done via PivotalR
 * Only strings of SQL and model output transferred across RPostgreSQL -- trivial data transfer

+## <a name="pivotalr_demo"/> Demo

+A demo of the debut release of PivotalR is provided here.
+Note that the demo is intends to highlight a selection of functionality in PivotalR - we encourage you to check out the documentation and explore all of its features.